 What Are the Effects of Mixing Weed & Alcohol?

-Alcohol and marijuana are both depressants and decrease inhibition.
-Combining multiple depressants is risky as a depressant slows down the central nervous system.
-Messages to and from the brain take longer to reach their target.
-A person may be less likely to remember or appreciate how much they have taken, leading to a potential overdose or engaging in binge drinking behavior.
+While the physiological effects of marijuana differ from those associated with alcohol, both substances are depressants that decrease inhibition.
+Combining them slows down the central nervous system, so messages to and from the brain take longer to reach their targets.
+Individuals may be less likely to remember how much alcohol and weed they consume, leading to a potential overdose or binge drinking behavior.

 Side effects of weed include: